AnthoOzier/AnthoOzier.github.io/category/teaching.md

     - From 2020-2021 to 2023-2024
 - FAS (4h) : Fondements de l'Apprentissage Statistique
     - Practical course on kernel methods
+    - For the major Mathematics and Applications (ECN)
     - 2021-2022
 - PRSTA (16h) : Probability and Statistics
     - Practical course on probability and statistics